-The first million years of hominid history produced tools to amplify, and later mechanize, our physical abilities to enable us to move faster, reach higher, and hit harder.
+The first million years of hominid tool development focused on developing tools to amplify, and later mechanize, our physical abilities to enable us to move faster, reach higher, and hit harder.
 We have developed tools that amplify physical force by the trillions and increase the speeds at which we can travel by the thousands.